o2r-project/erc-checker/README.md

         "errors": []
     }
  ```

-prepResult codes (for images of same index in paper):
-- 0: images do not differ in size
-- 1: images differed in size -- resized for comparison
-- 2: images differed in size -- not resized for comparison

 ##### Development
 For debugging purposes: When running the checker with a NodeJS environment variable `DEV` set true, the result AND reject metadata will include an absolute path to the temp-directory used during the check.